ibnhabib/dropo/src/pages/index.md

           goods arrive safely and reliably every time.
         image: /images/truck_2.png
         title: Freight and Transport
-      - title: Air Cargo Service
+      - title: Courier Service
-        content: We offer a full range of air freight products and services, all of which are designed to offer best in class solutions.
+        content: We offer a full range of courier services, all of which are designed to offer best in class solutions.
         image: /images/1835282180.jpg
     section_id: features
-    subtitle: Providing A Range Of Logistics Services & Solutions Worldwide
+    subtitle: Providing A Range Of Logistics Solutions Worldwide
     title: Services
     type: section_features
   - actions: